 - Windows

 - Linux and UNIX systems

 - z/OS.
-You can also use BIPSMSF; see "Contents of the Configuration Manager PDSE" on page 380
+Run this command by customizing and submitting BIPSPMF; see "Contents of the Configuration Manager PDSE" on page 411

 Use the mqsistopmsgflow command to stop message flows.

 (Required) The name of the broker on which to stop message flows.